rms-pro/machine-learning/README.md

 Whether starting your ML journey or looking for reference implementations, this repo is your go-to resource.
 Feel free to explore, contribute, and improve the code!

 ⭐ Star this repo if you find it helpful! 😊

+1. How to Train Your First ML Model in Python? - https://www.nextaithrill.com/post/how-to-train-your-first-ml-model-in-python